Many-body perturbation theory for strongly correlated effective Hamiltonians using effective field theory methods: Nuclear physics context: Application to the Richardson Pairing Hamiltonian

 \section{Nuclear physics context: Application to the Richardson Pairing Hamiltonian}

-We consider a quantum many-body system composed of $N$ doubly degenerate in spin $\sigma = \uparrow,\downarrow$ and equally spaced single-particle levels $n = 1,2,\dots$.
-The Hamiltonian, with at most two-body interaction, is given by the so-called Richardson Pairing Hamiltonian\footnote{This is a simplified version of the RPH: in a more realistic case, $e$ and $g$ are not constants.} (RPH) \cite{Richardson1964a}:
+We consider a quantum many-body system composed of $N$ doubly degenerate in spin $\sigma$ = $\uparrow,\downarrow$ and equally spaced single-particle levels $n = 1,2,\dots$.
+The many-body Hamiltonian expressed in the second quantization formalism, with at most two-body interaction, is given by the so-called Richardson Pairing Hamiltonian\footnote{This is a simplified version of the RPH: in a more realistic case, $e$ and $g$ are not constants.} (RPH) \cite{Richardson1964a}:

 For simplicity and without loss of generality, we consider $e = 1$.
 The coupling $g$ corresponds to the pairing contribution of the two-body interaction $\hat{V}$.
 Note that the RPH can be rewritten as (in the total spin $S=0$ channel only):